Subaru-PFS/pfs_obsproc_planning_tools/examples/GUI_tutorial_v0.md

         git clone -b u/wanqqq/update_2024aug https://github.com/Subaru-PFS/pfs_obsproc_planning_tools.git
         ```
 - Key points:
-    1. Please ensure the Gurobi environment and license are correctly set;
+    1. Please ensure the Gurobi environment and license are correctly set **every time when you start a new terminal** (it is recommended to save the settings in e.g. ~/.bashrc);
     2. Please ensure a work directory has been correctly set;
         ```shell
         workdir_example/